 Please note that online programs may follow different dates!

-Instructional Technology and Design Services invites you to our faculty development event to help you get ready for the Fall semester.
-This event will include sessions focused on course design best practices, how to set up and design your Fall course in Canvas, AI and other generative technologies, as well as strategies for effective assessment and student engagement.
+Instructional Technology and Design Services invites you to our faculty development event to help you get ready for the Spring semester.
+This event will include sessions focused on course design best practices, how to set up and design your course in Canvas, AI and other generative technologies, as well as strategies for effective assessment and student engagement.
 These sessions are applicable to teaching in-person, online or hybrid.
-Visit the event page to register.
+Visit the event page to register!

-The ITDS team will be available for teaching support to start the Fall 2023 semester.
-This support will be available August 21 to September 1 (excluding weekends and August 25 from 1-3 pm).
-Please bring your questions and “walk-in” anytime between 10am and 3pm.
+The ITDS team will be available for teaching support to start the Spring 2024 semester.
+This support will be available January 2 – January 12 from 10am – 3pm (excluding weekends and January 9).

-- Online Support: We will also be offering support through One-on-One Consultations online during these two weeks.
+- Online Support: We will be offering support through One-on-One Consultations online during these two weeks.

 New to Teaching at Montclair State?